Navdevl/prathipablog/exampleSite/content/post/kidai-book.md

-+++
+---
-author = "Prathipa"
+author: "Prathipa"
+title: "Exploring Tamil Literature: A Dive into 'Kidai'"
+date: "2024-02-29"
-title = "Exploring Tamil Literature: A Dive into 'Kidai'" date = "2024-02-29" description = "I've been immersed in non-fiction for quite a while now.
+description: "I've been immersed in non-fiction for quite a while now.
 However, I felt like changing things up and delving into some light and fun fiction reads for a change.
-Don't get me wrong, non-fiction still holds a special place in my heart." categories = [
+Don't get me wrong, non-fiction still holds a special place in my heart."
+image: "kidai.jpeg"
+categories:
-    "Book"
+    - "Book"
-]
-tags = [
+tags:
+    - "Fiction"
+    - "Tamil Literature"
-    "Fiction", "Tamil Literature", "Book Recommendations" ] image = "kidai.jpeg"
+    - "Book Recommendations"
-+++
+---

 I've been immersed in non-fiction for quite a while now.
 However, I felt like changing things up and delving into some light and fun fiction reads for a change.
 Don't get me wrong, non-fiction still holds a special place in my heart.
 But there's something enjoyable about dreaming and fantasizing with fiction, isn’t it?
 So, I decided to switch things up and even changed the language for my last read, haha.